-In January, 2008, pursuant to the terms of Mr. Alan Miller's employment agreement dated December 27, 2007, the Compensation Committee approved the issuance of 31,095 restricted shares of our Class B Common Stock to Mr. Miller (market value of \$1.5 million on date of grant) which satisfied the 2008 minimum annual long-term incentive plan award as stipulated in the employment agreement.
+In February, 2009, pursuant to the terms of Mr. Alan Miller's employment agreement dated December 27, 2007, the Compensation Committee approved the issuance of 109,850 restricted shares of our Class B Common Stock to Mr. Miller (market value of \$2.2 million on date of grant) which satisfied the 2009 minimum annual long-term incentive plan award as stipulated in the employment agreement.
 These shares, which were granted pursuant to the terms of the Restricted Stock Plan, are scheduled to vest ratably on each of the first, second, third and fourth anniversary dates of the award.
-In addition, the restricted shares will fully vest: (i) upon the termination of Mr. Miller's employment due to disability, death, by the Company without cause, or due to a breach of the employment agreement by the Company, or; (ii) if Mr. Miller's term as Chief Executive Officer and President ends due to nonrenewal of the initial or a renewal term.
-7,774 of these shares became fully vested during January, 2009.
+In addition, the restricted shares will fully vest: (i) upon the termination of Mr. Miller's employment due to disability, death, by the Company without cause, or due to a breach of the employment agreement by the Company, or; (ii) if Mr. Miller's term as Chief Executive Officer ends due to nonrenewal of the initial or a renewal term.
+27,463 of these shares became fully vested during February, 2010.

-In early 2009, in connection with the annual long-term incentive plan award for Mr. Alan Miller as provided in Mr. Miller's employment agreement (which provides for an annual minimum value of \$1.5 million in restricted stock), the Compensation Committee engaged Towers Perrin to provide comparative data for CEO compensation at peer companies in the hospital industry as well as companies in certain other industries.
-After evaluation of that data and consideration of other factors such as the Company's favorable 2008 results of operations and financial position as compared to peer companies and Mr. Alan Miller's contributions towards having the Company relatively well-positioned for a difficult economic environment, in February, 2009, the Compensation Committee approved the issuance of 54,925 restricted shares of our Class B Common Stock to Mr. Alan Miller (market value of \$2.25 million on the date of grant).
+In January, 2010, pursuant to the terms of Mr. Alan Miller's employment agreement dated December 27, 2007, the Compensation Committee approved the issuance of 49,472 restricted shares of our Class B Common

+Stock to Mr. Alan Miller (market value of \$1.5 million on the date of grant).
 These restricted shares are scheduled to vest ratably on the first, second, third and fourth anniversaries of the grant date.
-In addition, the restricted shares will fully vest: (i) upon the termination of Mr. Miller's term as Chief Executive Officer and President ends due to nonrenewal of the initial or a renewal term.
+Certain compensation under these awards does not qualify for the performance-based compensation exemption from the \$1 million deduction limitation for executive compensation imposed by Section 162(m) of the Code.
+In addition, the restricted shares will fully vest: (i) upon the termination of Mr. Miller's employment due to disability, death, by the Company without cause, or due to a breach of the employment agreement by the Company, or; (ii) if Mr. Miller's term as Chief Executive Officer ends due to nonrenewal of the initial or a renewal term.

-Deferred Compensation.
+Deferred Compensation